praneethw/battleships-api/README.md

 The `/api/v1/game/{gameId}/attack` endpoint can be used to attack the opponents board.
 Please follow the instructions in the Invoking the API section to help create a game, start and attack the opponents board.

-# Invoking the API to play the game
+# Invoking the API via Postman
 Invoking the API can be done by forking the public workspace below.
 Follow the steps detailed below to run and test the API behaviour.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/292368-76334bca-1482-4bd4-a99c-ab37adf58caf?action=collection%2Ffork&collection-url=entityId%3D292368-76334bca-1482-4bd4-a99c-ab37adf58caf%26entityType%3Dcollection%26workspaceId%3D0cd2f47e-c0d6-4592-85bd-5d9009a5e128)